-Interviews and/or focus groups with line managers or other key players - these will often be primary sources of information on plans, work organisation and changes, or will expand on the data available in the documentation.
+Formal interviews and/or focus groups with stakeholders - these will often be primary sources of information on plans, work organisation and changes.

 Questionnaire-based or other surveys of managers, employees and their representatives.
 However it’s vital that time is spent considering the questions that are asked, the likely response and what is done with the responses.

-Pre-existing online data, for example from management information systems or virtual learning environments.
+Existing data - for example from management information systems or virtual learning environments/ learning management systems.

-Documentation – for example organisation wide business plans, objectives and new work standards, job descriptions and person specifications.
-This tends to be desk based and can support other methods.
+Documentation – for example organisation wide business plans, objectives and work standards, job descriptions and person specifications.
+This tends to be desk based and will support other methods.

 Much of this data will be sensitive, particularly where individuals’ knowledge and skills gaps are exposed, so confidentiality must be respected.
-In addition, there are often times when major change is planned that senior management wish to keep confidential.
-In these situations learning professionals may need to build relationships and persuade management that learning interventions could contribute to the success of the initiative.
+In addition, there are times when major change is planned that senior management wish to keep confidential.
+In these situations, L&D professionals may need to build relationships and work with managers to show how L&D can contribute to the success of an initiative.

 Using the learning needs analysis results

-Collating the information from the needs analysis will allow a number of outputs:
+Collating the information from the needs analysis will allow a number of outputs that can happen concurrently:

-A report of overall learning needs for the organisation or department - to form the basis of an L&D strategy or form part of the business planning process.
+A report of overall learning needs for the organisation or department - to form the basis of an L&D strategy or input to business planning processes.

-Prioritising the learning needs identified - discussions with senior managers will provide guidance on which gaps are most critical.
-Concentrating on learning outcomes is important.
+Prioritising the identified performance gaps - that is, where the gaps are most critical.
+Concentrating on results required for the learning outcomes is important.

-Learning and development plans - once priorities and budgets are set, the L&D team will be able to set plans for learning interventions.
-These plans will prioritise content and methods or processes appropriate to meet the needs identified.
+Learning and development plans - Once priorities and budgets are identified, the L&D team will be able to set plans for learning solutions.
+These plans will prioritise appropriate ways to meet the needs identified.
 Line managers will also have a clear idea of where they need to coach or develop skills in their teams.
 This needs to be a rolling process not a once only.

 See more on our learning methods factsheet.